Peeples (film)

 Peeples is a 2013 American romantic comedy film written and directed by Tina Gordon Chism.
 It stars Craig Robinson and Kerry Washington and was released by Lionsgate on May 10, 2013.
-Despite being billed as a Tyler Perry film, it is the only movie that he has produced but did not write or direct.
+Despite being billed as a Tyler Perry film, it is the only movie that he didn't write or direct.

 Peeples received mixed reviews from critics and was a box office bomb, only grossing $9.3 million against a $15 million budget.

 Plot

 The Peeples are an affluent East Coast family celebrating their annual Moby Dick Day reunion at Sag Harbor in the Hamptons.
-The weekend is interrupted when Wade Walker (Robinson), the fiancé of Grace Peeples (Washington), shows up to propose after being goaded by his brother, Chris (Malcolm Barrett).
+The weekend is interrupted when musician Wade Walker, the fiancé of Grace Peeples, shows up to propose after being goaded by his brother, Chris.

 Upon arrival, Wade loses his wallet while being chased by the family dog.
-At the grocery store, he sees Grace's father Virgil (David Allen Grier), a judge, talking to a woman later revealed to be the mayor.
-He also sees Grace's sister, Gloria (Hawk), with her lover, Meg (Lewis-Davis), who is not known to the family.
-Wade learns more about Grace, including about her ex-boyfriends, breast implants, and mother.
-Grace's mother, Daphne (S. Epatha Merkerson), is a former singer and recovering alcoholic.
+At the grocery store, he sees Grace's father Virgil, a judge, talking to a woman later revealed to be the mayor.
+He also sees Grace's sister, Gloria, with her lover, Meg, who is not known to the family.
+Wade learns more about Grace, including about her ex-boyfriends, breast implants, and mother, Daphne, who is a former singer and recovering alcoholic.
 Wade attempts to propose at dinner, asking everyone to say what they love about the people in their lives.
 This ends abruptly when Virgil says he had to pay for Wade at the store.

 Wade goes to see Virgil play at a club but discovers he is not there.
 In the park near the beach, Wade encounters a group of nudists, which includes Virgil.
 At the guest house, Wade confronts Grace about her implants, and she is honest.
 They play "naughty school girl".
 Virgil peeks through the window and runs off in disgust.

-Wade discovers that Grace's musician brother, Simon (Tyler James Williams), is also a thief.
+Wade discovers that Grace's musician brother, Simon, is also a thief.
 While playing through the Peeples's house, Wade finds Daphne's headpiece from her days as a performer and begins to sing while wearing it.
 He is caught by Virgil.
 Chris shows up unexpectedly to "help" Wade propose.
 Because of Chris's borrowed Gamma Phi sweater, Virgil thinks they are fraternity brothers and invites him to stay.